-State and federal regulations require an individual to register for work within 30 days of the date of initial SNAP approval and every 12 months thereafter as a condition of eligibility to receive

-SNAP benefits, unless exempt.
+State and federal regulations require an individual to register for work within 30 days of the date of initial SNAP approval and every 12 months thereafter as a condition of eligibility to receive SNAP benefits, unless exempt.
 An individual who fails to comply with registration by the due date established on the notice and to notify the department of compliance is subject to a SNAP penalty.

-The Appellant applied for SNAP benefits on January 20, 2024.
-On February 11, 2025, the Respondent issued a SNAP work rules notification to the Appellant which explained that he was required to register with WFWV by March 12, 2025, and that he must notify the Respondent of his compliance.
-On March 17, 2025, the Respondent's worker determined that the Appellant had not complied with WFWV registration and applied a work requirement penalty.
-This is the Appellant's second work requirement penalty.
+The Appellant completed his review for SNAP benefits on May 6, 2025.
+The Respondent's representative, Melissa Merritt, testified that the Appellant was informed about work requirements during the May 6, 2025 interview.
+However, it was not until August 6, 2025, that the Respondent sent the Appellant written notification explaining the SNAP work requirements and that he needed to register with WFWV by September 4, 2025, and notify the Respondent of his compliance.
+On September 8, 2025, the Respondent's worker determined that the Appellant had not complied with WFWV registration and applied a work requirement penalty.
+This is the Appellant's first SNAP work requirement penalty.
+Notification of the penalty was issued to the Appellant on September 9, 2025, along with notification of SNAP benefit closure effective October 1, 2025.